-"And David the king stood up on his feet and said, 'Hear me, my brethren and my people.
-I had in my heart to build a house of rest for the ark of the covenant of the LORD, and for the footstool of our God, and had made preparations for the building.
+Verse 2: "And David the king stood up on his feet and said, 'Hear me, my brethren and my people.
+I had in my heart to build a house of rest for the Ark of the Covenant of the LORD, and for the footstool of our God, and had made preparations for the building.
 But God said to me, "You shall not build a house for My name, because you have been a man of war and have shed blood."
 However, the LORD God of Israel chose me before all the house of my father to be king over Israel forever.
 For He has chosen Judah to be the ruler, and of the house of Judah the house of my father.
 And among the sons of my father's house He was pleased to make me king over all Israel.
-And of all my sons (for the LORD has given me many sons), He has chosen Solomon my son to sit upon the throne of the kingdom of the LORD over Israel'" (vs 2-5).
+And of all my sons (for the LORD has given me many sons), He has chosen Solomon my son to sit upon the throne of the kingdom of the LORD over Israel" (vs 2-5).

-Now, he gives a special message to Solomon, and this becomes a very important thing for us to realize-because we're going to see that Adam and Eve didn't want to dwell with God; the children of Israel didn't want to dwell with Godthough He wanted to dwell with them-and now the solution is a temple.
-Let's make a permanent place; and we will see that didn't solve the problem, because the problem is human nature; and the problem is sin and rebellion and wrong choices.
+Now David gives a special message to Solomon, and this becomes a very important thing for us to realize-because we're going to see that Adam and Eve didn't want to dwell with God; the children of Israel didn't want to dwell with God-though He wanted to dwell with them-and the solution is a temple, 'let's make a permanent place.

+We will see that didn't solve the problem, because the problem is human nature; and the problem is sin, rebellion and wrong choices!
 Now, Solomon could have done a whole lot better than he did.
-And here is a perfect example of someone who started out really well, every good and perfect thing physically he needed; every blessing from God that he needed.
-And God appeared to him twice.
+Here is a perfect example of someone who started out really well, every good and perfect thing physically he needed; every blessing from God that he needed.
+God appeared to him twice.
 But notice the injunction that David gave to Solomon.

-"And He said to me, 'Solomon your son shall build My house and My courts, for I have chosen him to be My son, and I will be his Father.
-And I will establish his kingdom forever if he continues resolute in keeping My commandments and My judgments, as he is today.'
-And now in the sight of all Israel, the congregation of the LORD, and in the hearing of our God...
-[Now this is David talking to Solomon] ...keep and seek for all the commandments of the LORD your God, so that you may possess this good land and leave it for an inheritance for your children after you forever.
-And you, Solomon my son, know the God of your father and serve Him with a perfect heart and with a willing mind, for the LORD searches all hearts and understands all the imaginations of the thoughts.
+Verse 6: "And He said to me, 'Solomon your son shall build My house and My courts, for I have chosen him to be My son, and I will be his Father.
+And I will establish his kingdom forever if he continues resolute in keeping My commandments and My ordinances, as he is today.'
+And now in the sight of all Israel, the congregation of the LORD, and in the hearing of our God... [this is David talking to Solomon] ...seek for commandments of the LORD your God, so that you may possess this good land and leave it for an inheritance for your children after you forever.
+And you, Solomon my son, acknowledge the God of your father and serve Him with a perfect heart and with a willing mind, for the LORD searches all hearts and understands all the imaginations of the thoughts.
 If you seek Him, He will be found by you.
-But if you forsake Him, He will cast you off forever....
-[Now these are really some instructive words, aren't they?] ...Take heed now, for the LORD has chosen you to build a house for the sanctuary.
+But if you forsake Him, He will cast you off forever.... [these are really some instructive words] ...
+Take heed now, for the LORD has chosen you to build a house for the sanctuary.
 Be strong and do it" (vs 6-10).

 Now we're going to see, let's just project ahead a little bit further.
-The One Who is building the spiritual house today is Jesus Christ, the King and the Priest.
-So let's continue on here.
+The One Who is building the spiritual house today is Jesus Christ, the King and the Priest!